Temple in Jerusalem: Second Temple

 During the Roman era, Pompey entered (and thereby desecrated) the Holy of Holies in 63 BCE, but left the Temple intact.
-In 54 BCE, Crassus looted the Temple treasury.
+In 54 BCE, Marcus Licinius Crassus looted the Temple treasury.

-Around 20 BCE, the building was renovated and expanded by Herod the Great, and became known as Herod's Temple.
-It was destroyed by the Romans in 70 CE during the Siege of Jerusalem.
-During the Bar Kokhba revolt against the Romans in 132–135 CE, Simon bar Kokhba and Rabbi Akiva wanted to rebuild the Temple, but bar Kokhba's revolt failed and the Jews were banned from Jerusalem (except for Tisha B'Av) by the Roman Empire.
-The emperor Julian allowed the Temple to be rebuilt, but the Galilee earthquake of 363 ended all attempts ever since.
+Around 20 BCE, the building was renovated and expanded by Herod the Great and became known as Herod's Temple.
+It was destroyed by the Roman Empire in 70 CE during the Siege of Jerusalem.
+During the Bar Kokhba revolt against the Romans in 132–135, Simon bar Kokhba and Rabbi Akiva wanted to rebuild the Temple, but bar Kokhba's revolt failed and the Jews were banned from Jerusalem except for Tisha B'Av by the Roman Empire.
+The emperor Julian allowed the Temple to be rebuilt, but the 363 Galilee earthquake ended all attempts ever since.